MV Agusta Superveloce: Overview

 Using the F3 800 Supersport as the base, MV design director, Adrian Morton, sought to give a modern take on the iconic MV three-cylinder GP machines of the 1960s and 70s as ridden to world championships by riders Giacomo Agostini and Phil Read.
 The livery of shock pearl red and Agostini silver reflects that classic era.

 An exclusive merchandising line will be available; including backpacks, jackets and helmets.

 Engine

 The 799 cc engine, originally designed by Ezio Mascheroni and first fitted to the F3, uses a DOHC inline three-cylinder layout with four valves per cylinder.
 A counter-rotating (reverse) crankshaft is used, which counteracts the centripetal forces of the wheels allowing the bike to turn faster.
 The bore and stroke are 79 mm and 54.3 mm.

 Electronics

 The machine uses a number of advanced technologies in the state of the art engine and vehicle control electronics; including ride by wire, multi-maps and traction control.
 A TFT dashboard is fitted, which has dedicated graphs and new functions.
 Headlight and tail light are large round items, adding to the retro-look, and are powered by LEDs.
-The headlight is an advanced twin-function full LED poly-ellipsoidal with a daytime running light.
+The headlight features an advanced twin-function full LED poly-ellipsoidal design, complete with a daytime running light.